-Being a Catholic school student wellbeing is a priority and pastoral care is provided to students by all staff members.
+Being a Catholic College, student wellbeing is a priority and pastoral care is provided to students by all staff members.
 We are committed to the personalisation of learning and we aim to get to know all students, notice changing needs and adapt teaching styles accordingly.

 This also applies to the social and emotional development of students.